Get to Know Jeff Pelayo: Expert Gun Dog Trainer

 Jeff uses the Dogtra Edge RT for his day to day training and likes it because of the longer charge and the simplicity of the combo buttons.

 “I really like the combo buttons, but I didn’t like how fast the buttons on my other units would wear out and stop working.
 I don’t have that problem with my Dogtra units."

 “Unfortunately, a lot of times, I need to recalibrate some of the dogs.
-They’ve been exposed to too much e-collar pressure, and need to be readjusted to enjoy the e-collar with a lot of positive reenforcement.”
+They’ve been exposed to too much e-collar pressure and need to be readjusted to enjoy the e-collar with a lot of positive reinforcement.”